Recording a Document

 - Document must be an original, copies are not accepted.

 - Documents must be signed and notarized, to include notary seal and expiration date.
+Notary seals must include the full stamp and be legible.

 - If document pertains to land records, it must contain a complete legal description.
 Do not use tract information from tax statement or tax roll.
+Please contact us for a copy of your deed for any legal work.

 - If an exemption from mortgage registration tax is claimed, a Mortgage Registration Affidavit must accompany the mortgage.